fsharp/fsharp.org/about/learning.md

 _Ali Baghernejad_

-Power and ablities of functional programming when included with imperative and object-oriented approaches the result is a new language in .net framework named F#.
-Multi-Paradigm Programming In F#.NET is a book that help developers to make Different applications using F# tools and .net libraries.
-This book is written in persian language in 509 pages.
+F# is the result of combining the  power and capabilities of functional programming with with the imperative and object-oriented paradigms of .NET.
+Multi-Paradigm Programming In F# is a book that help developers to make
+applications using F# tools and the .NET libraries.
+This book is written in Persian language in 509 pages.
 In this book you will read:

 - Introduction to F# (History and Advantages)
 - Get Statring With F# (Installation, Interactive Environment, ...)